University Libraries COVID-19 Updates

 Working in tandem with central university offices, the Libraries are taking steps to protect our community from the spread of COVID-19 and minimize disruption as much as possible during this time.
 Given the unpredictable nature of the current situation, we appreciate your flexibility as we try our best to respond to the needs of our community and minimize risk to our users and employees.
 Please visit the university’s Coronavirus Information page for the latest on the university’s response.

-For the fall 2020 hybrid semester, the Libraries are introducing new protocols that have been developed in accordance with guidance from the CDC, Allegheny County Health Department, and the Carnegie Mellon University Community Health and Well-Being Unit with the goals of supporting a high-quality student experience and maintaining excellence across the university's education and research missions.
+For the fall 2020 hybrid semester, the Libraries introduced new protocols that were developed in accordance with guidance from the CDC, Allegheny County Health Department, and the Carnegie Mellon University Community Health and Well-Being Unit with the goals of supporting a high-quality student experience and maintaining excellence across the university's education and research missions.

 The majority of the guidance applies to our Pittsburgh campus.
 Additional guidance is available for our Qatar library.